Jonathan-D-a-v-i-d/North_Korean_Cloud_Nightmare/README.md

 A comprehensive simulation of North Korean APT-style attack scenarios for security demonstrations, training, and sales engineering purposes.

+This project was created to demonstrate Palo Alto Networks' cybersecurity detection and response capabilities, particularly in relation to their performance in Forrester Wave evaluations.
+Palo Alto Networks has been recognized as a Leader in [The Forrester Wave™: Extended Detection and Response (XDR) Platforms, Q2 2024](https://www.paloaltonetworks.com/blog/2024/06/forrester-names-palo-alto-networks-a-leader-in-xdr/) and [The Forrester Wave™: Security Analytics Platforms, Q2 2025](https://www.forrester.com/blogs/announcing-the-forrester-wave-security-analytics-platforms-2025-the-siem-vs-xdr-fight-intensifies/), showcasing their advanced threat detection and response capabilities that this simulation platform helps demonstrate.

 ## 🚀 Run Locally (Free)

 If you don’t want to use GitHub Codespaces (which consumes billing),